VishweshwarPHegde/grepLite-cpp/README.md

 g++ -o grepLite main.cpp

 Usage

-Run grepLite from the command line with the following syntax:
+Run grepLite from the command line with the following syntax

 bash
 Copy